ahmetk3436/git-stats-golang/gitstats/gitstats-4/en_step1.md

 docker compose up --build -d
 ```
 This Docker Compose file will deploy a backend, Prometheus, and Grafana server.
 These systems are automatically interconnected.
 The /metrics endpoint in the backend contains Prometheus metric outputs.
 Additionally, under the yaml folder, a dashboard tracking Prometheus, Grafana, and Golang metrics will be available.

+## Explore the Data

+Feel free to navigate to port 80 in your current environment to explore the data of my repositories.
+Enjoy!